Tamothy/sass-bourbon-neat-instagram/README.md

 # Instagram (Sass, Bourbon, Neat, Flexbox)

-#### CSS exercise utilizing Sass frameworks Bourbon and Neat
+#### CSS exercise utilizing Sass frameworks Bourbon and Neat, in addition to Flexbox

 #### By Tam Nguyen and Megan Kaluza

 ## Description

-This contains an exercise designing Instragram's layout using Neat framework's grid system.
+This contains an exercise designing Instragram's layout using Neat's framework and Flexbox grid system.
 In addition, partial, extend, mixin, and string interpolation concepts were utilized in this exercise.

 ## Setup/Installation Requirements